odinuv/web/slides/database-design/slides.md

 - Sounds familiar?
     - Closely connected with relational modeling.
     - Similar to object oriented modeling:
-        - Different solution to same problem.
+        - A different solution to the same problem.
 - Never confuse **relation** and **relationship**!
 - Start with identifying nouns -- entities and their attributes.
 </section>